Bali dive sites. Scuba dive with Southern Dreams Diving Club and enjoy the best dives in Bali!

 - Bali is located in the heart of the Triangle of the coral reef.
 In other words, Bali has over 393 species of coral and also 952 species of reef fish

 - The island is surrounded not by one, but two oceans, creating unique biodiversity.
-In truth, is a success recipe for an amazing dive experience
+In truth, is a successful recipe for an amazing dive experience

 - Bali offers some of the best dive sites in the world.
 For instance, divers find everything from rare macro critters like a pygmy seahorse and also fascinating pelagic species, for example, manta rays.
 That is to say, Bali has it all!

 - From total newbies to the most advanced divers, there are plenty of dive sites for all levels.
 In truth, we dive at more than 50 different dive sites!

 - You’ll have the chance to wreck dive the unique USAT Liberty, an American army ship that served during World War II

 - Even more, in Bali diving is possible all year round

 - Water temperature varies.
-While on average in the North East area is 27 – 29 degrees all year round, meanwhile, in the East side of the island, during dry season water temperature can drop down as low as 20 degrees
+While on average in the North East area is 27 – 29 degrees all year round, meanwhile, on the East side of the island, during the dry season water temperature can drop down as low as 20 degrees

 - The good news about this is all the new life the cold currents bring!
-Therefore you have the best chances to see the oceanic sunfish.
+Therefore you have the best chance to see the oceanic sunfish.
 It is, in fact, the heaviest bony fish (weighing up to 1000 kg!) in the world!